crowsonkb/k-diffusion/README.md

 * [NATTEN](https://github.com/SHI-Labs/NATTEN/tree/main) for the sparse (neighborhood) attention used at low levels of the hierarchy.

-* [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) for global attention and rotary position embeddings.
-It will fall back to plain PyTorch for both of these if it is not installed.
+* [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) for global attention.
+It will fall back to plain PyTorch if it is not installed.

 Also, you should make sure your PyTorch installation is capable of using `torch.compile()` (for instance, if you are using Python 3.11, you should use a PyTorch nightly build instead of 2.0).
 It will fall back to eager mode if `torch.compile()` is not available, but it will be slower and use more memory in training.